nomadrain/simple_msisdn_python/README.md

-# Lightweight MSISDN representation as a Python class and fake MSISDN generator
+# Lightweight mobile phone number (MSISDN) representation as a Python class and fake MSISDN generator

 ## SimpleMSISDN
 This package was started as apart of testing CDR (Call Detail Record) files generation and later I decided to make